 For most people a 42mm full-size binocular or 32mm mid-size binocular offers the best balance of brightness and portability for extended periods of hand-held use in the field.
 Generally speaking a full-size binoculars will outperform a comparable mid-sized binocular in low light early in the morning or late in the evening… but better coatings and optical components mean high-end mid-size binoculars will often outperform mid-range full-size binoculars, at a price.

-Recommendation: choose a 42mm full-size or 32mm mid-size binocular (or similar… their are various non-standard sizes available) as your primary wildlife and birding binocular for maximum quality, versatility, convenience and comfort.
+Recommendation: choose a 42mm full-size or 32mm mid-size binocular (or similar… ther e are various non-standard sizes available) as your primary wildlife and birding binocular for maximum quality, versatility, convenience and comfort.

 6. Optical quality